 For the determination of total metals (which are equivalent to total recoverable metals) the sample is not filtered before processing.
-A digesto be statistical minimates (which are expanded material and to break down organic-metal complexes (to convert the analyte to a detectable form for colorimetric analysis).
+A digesto a rocedure is required to solubilize analytes in suspended material and to break down organic-metal complexes (to convert the analyte to a detectable form for colorimetric analysis).
 For non-platform graphite furnace atomic absorption determinations a digestion using nitric acid (as specified in Section 4.1.3 of Methods for the Chemical Analysis of Water and Wastes) is required prior to analysis.
 The procedure used should subject the sample to gentle, acid refluxing and at no time should the sample be taken to dryness.
 For direct aspiration flame atomic absorption determinations (FLAA) a combination acid (nitric and hydrochloric acids) digestion is preferred prior to analysis.
-The approved total recoverable digestion is described as Method 200.2 in Supplement I of "Methods for the Determination of Metals in Environmental Samples" EPA/600R-94/111, May, 1994, and is reproduced in EPA Methods 200.7, 200.8, and 200.9 from the same Supplement.
+The approved total recoverable digestion is described as Method 200.2 in Supplement 1 of "Methods for the Determination of Metals in Environmental Samples" EPA/600R-94/11, May, 1994, and is reproduced in EPA Methods 200.7, 200.8, and 200.9 from the same Supplement.
 However, when using the gaseous hydride technique or for the determination of certain elements such as antimony, arsenic, selenium, silver, and tin by non-EPA graphite furnace atomic absorption methods, mercury by cold vapor atomic absorption, the noble metals and titanium by FLAA, a specific or modified sample digestion procedure may be required and in all cases the referenced method write-up should be consulted for specific instruction and/or cautions.
 For analyses using inductively coupled plasma-atomic emission spectrometry (ICP-AES), the direct current plasma (DCP) technique or the EPA spectrochemical techniques (platform furnace AA, ICP-AES, and ICP-MS) use EPA Method 200.2 or an approved alternate procedure (e.g., CEM microwave digestion, which may be used for those respective methods.
-Regardless of the digestion procedure, the results of the analysis after digestion procedure are reported as "total" metals.

-5 Copper sulfate or other catalysts that have been found suitable may be used in place of mercuric sulfate. tion procedure is required to solubilize analytes in suspended material and to break down organic-metal complexes (to convert the analyte to a
+Regardless of the digestion procedure, the results of the analysis after digestion procedure are reported as "total" metals. tion procedure is required to solubilize analytes in suspended material and to break down organic-metal complexes (to convert the analyte to a

-5 Copper sulfate or other catalysts that have been found suitable may be used in place of mercuric sulfate.
+Copper sulfate or other catalysts that have been found suitable may be used in place of mercuric sulfate.

-6 Manual distillation is not required if comparability data on representative effluent samples are on file to show that this preliminary distillation step is not necessary: however, manual distillation will be required to resolve any controversies.
+Manual distillation is not required if comparability data on representative effluent samples are on file to show that this preliminary distillation step is not necessary: however, manual distillation will be required to resolve any controversies.
 In general, the analytical method should be consulted regarding the need for distillation.
 If the method is not clear, the laboratory may compare a minimum of 9 different sample matrices to evaluate the need for distillation.
 For each matrix, a matrix spike and matrix spike duplicate are analyzed both with and without the distillation step.
 (A total of 36 samples, assuming 9 matrices).
 If results are comparable, the laboratory may dispense with the distillation step for future analysis.
 Comparable is defined as < 20% RPD for all tested matrices).
 Alternatively the two populations of spike recovery percentages may be compared using a recognized statistical test.

-7 Industrial Method Number 379-75 WE Ammonia, Automated Electrode Method, Technicon Auto Analyzer II.
+Industrial Method Number 379-75 WE Ammonia, Automated Electrode Method, Technicon Auto Analyzer II.
 February 19, 1976.
 Bran &